 As part of a successful eviction case, a landlord can recover certain damages suffered as a result of the commercial tenant's breach.
 This can include but is not limited to the following.

 - Costs of repair for damage to the property (including structural elements, unapproved changes, water damage, etc.),

 - Recovery of eviction costs,

 - Damages related to the early termination of the lease agreement (subject to the landlord's duty to mitigate damages), and

 - Specific performance of lease terms (requires the party to comply with the lease agreement).

 Consult a Massachusetts Commercial Eviction Attorney at the Katz Law Group

 When a commercial tenant breaches a lease or rental agreement, it is important that you as the landlord enforce your rights.
 Massachusetts law grants landlords different remedies, including the right to evict a tenant.
 With experienced legal help, you can effectively protect your rights.

 At the Katz Law Group, we have experience in the area of commercial lease agreement enforcement as well as eviction.
-We have 36 years of litigation and business experience necessary to protect your rights.
+With over 36 years of litigation and business experience, we can help you protect your rights.
 Contact us online today or call us at (508) 480-8202 for a consultation.
 We help commercial landlords enforce their rental agreements in Framingham, Worcester, Marlborough, and the rest of Massachusetts.